Course of Study Review Policy

 For a course reaccreditation, the CRC will be tasked with drafting a Reaccreditation Application.

-4. Final recommendation by Development Committee
+4. Recommendation by Accreditation Committee

 5. Approval by Academic Board